bartoosten/shell-snippets/README.md

 - find . -name "*.txt" (find all files with the .txt extension)
 - find . -name "*.txt -exec rm {} \; (remove those files)
 - grep again hello.txt (Check the string in the file of hello.txt)
+- history (prints out all the executed commands)
+- history 1 | grep mkdir (print out all the executed commands of 'mkdir')

 ### Creation